 - List the Presidents who were all considered War Heroes and held the rank of General.

 - List the Presidents who were not elected at all to be President.

 - List at least 5 Presidents and their nicknames.

 Writing Assignment: Out of the 46 Presidents of the United States, continue to research their lives and create your own “60 Second” Presidential Biography.
 Make sure to write in complete sentences that sequence their life!
 Don’t jump around from event to event, but make sure your biography grows through the stages of the president of your choice.
 Make sure to read it aloud and time yourself!
 It needs to be more than 30 seconds long but no longer than 60 seconds to read your biography.

-Nick Dzendzel is a secondary social studies specialist in Virginia Beach Public Schools and an eMediaVA Ambassador.
+Nick Dzendzel is a former secondary social studies specialist in Virginia Beach Public Schools and eMediaVA Ambassador.